 Loss assessment on your condo or co-op policy may apply to:

-- claims arising from situations including the building itself
+- Claims arising from situations including the building itself

-- shared areas of the structure your condo is a part of
+- Shared areas of the structure your condo is a part of

-Does Loss Assessment Cover All Assessments?
+Does It Cover All Assessments?

-No, depending on your insurance coverage your policy may not include coverage if you didn't buy insurance for the risk or peril that the assessment is for.
+Your policy may not include coverage if you didn't buy insurance for the risk or peril that the assessment is for.

-For example if the homeowner association or condo association levies a loss assessment against you for earthquake damage and your insurance did not cover earthquake, you may not be covered.
+For instance, if the HOA levies a loss assessment against you for earthquake damage and your insurance does not cover earthquakes, you may not be covered.

 Loss Assessments and Deductibles

-How to Get More Loss Assessment Coverage on Your Policy
+How to Get More Loss Assessment Coverage

-Limits of Coverage on Condo Policies: Loss Assessment
+Limits of Coverage on Condo Policies